heimrichhannot/contao-encore-bundle/README.md

 ### Activate encore entries

-* Go in the contao backend to site structure and choose the website root
+1. In the contao backend, go to page layout configuration
-* Scroll to encore settings and check "Activate Webpack Encore"
-* fill in the (mandatory) fields
+1. Check "Activate Webpack Encore" and fill the mandatory fields
-* if you have a main project bundle entry containing the main stylesheets, add it as active entry, add also all other entries you want to have activated on every page.
-Pay attention that you check all entries as active (if you want them to be loaded)!
+1. If you have a main project bundle entry containing the main stylesheets, add it as active entry, add also all other entries you want to have activated on every page.
+1. For page specific features, you can activate additional entries in page setting (site structure).
+    * Be aware, that child pages will inherit settings from their parants
+    * Pay attention that you check entries as active (if you want them to be loaded)!
-* for page specific features, go to this page settings and add it as active entry.
-NOTICE: if you active an entry on an page with subpages, they will inherit the settings from their parents.
-You can deactivate an inherit entry by adding it and don't check "active".
+    * If you want an already added entry to be not loaded on an specific page, select it as entry and don't check "active".

 ### JavaScript entires